martygaupp/Capstone/README.md

 # Welcome to my Capstone Repository

 This is where I've placed the R files to create:
-* my Markdown report - R_Markdown_File
+* my Markdown report: R_Markdown_File
-* my R Studio Presenter presentation -
+* my R Studio Presenter presentation: R_Presentation_File

+Enjoy!